-- Sidewalks in public rights-of-way shall conform to Code Section 15-1105, Facade Design Development Standards, Code Section 15-4108, Street Design, and-established City Engineering Standards.
-Sidewalk design may be subject to review and adjustment and direction by the City Engineer, Except when limited by State streamlining law. - Sidewalks adjacent to the project shall be no less than 10 feet wide, except to allow tree wells along a block face that has existing or proposed storefronts, and to allow a landscape strip along a side street that has no storefronts.
-Where the distance between existing curb and property line is less than 10 feet, the curb location may be moved at the discretion of the City Engineer, otherwise the ground-floor of the building shall be setback to meet this standard.
+- Sidewalks in public rights-of-way shall conform to Code Section 15-1105, Facade Design Development Standards, Code Section 15-4108, Street Design, and established City Engineering Standards.
+Sidewalk design may be subject to review and adjustment by the City Engineer, except when limited by State streamlining law. - Sidewalks adjacent to the project shall be no less than 10 feet wide, except to allow tree wells along a block face that has existing or proposed storefronts, and to allow a landscape strip along a side street that has no storefronts.
+Where the distance between existing curb and property line is less than 10 feet, the curb location may be moved at the discretion of the City Engineer, otherwise the ground-floor of the building shall be setback to meet this standard. - Sidewalks shall maintain an uninterrupted path of travel at least 5 feet wide.